samu4803/big-dreamers/README.md

 ## Easy Ride
   Easy Ride is an travelling flutter project where we Developing an mobile app which tells the total time that he/she may take to reach the destination like tourist place, hotels through public transport and tells in which time periods can they reach their destinations the fastest.
-This helps in planning ahead and tells the user which transport that they should use.The built apk is in the build folder.
+This helps in planning ahead and tells the user which transport that they should use.The built apk is in the apk folder.

 ## Features